mdzimmerman/geomesa/docs/introduction.rst

 * GeoMesa [Users](https://locationtech.org/mhonarc/lists/geomesa-users/) and [Dev](https://locationtech.org/mhonarc/lists/geomesa-dev/) mailing list archives
 * READMEs are provided under most modules: [Tools](geomesa-tools), [Jobs](geomesa-jobs), etc

-## GeoMesa Project Structure

-* [**geomesa-accumulo**](geomesa-accumulo/geomesa-accumulo-datastore): the implementations of the core Accumulo indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a `DataStore` to both application developers and GeoServer.
-* **geomesa-assemble**: packages the GeoMesa distributed runtime, GeoMesa GeoServer plugin, and GeoMesa Tools.
-You can manually assemble using the `assemble.sh` script contained in the module.
-* [**geomesa-compute**](geomesa-compute): utilities for working with distributed computing environments.
-Currently, there are methods for instantiating an Apache Spark Resilient Distributed Dataset from a CQL query against data stored in GeoMesa.
-Eventually, this project will contain bindings for traditional map-reduce processing, Scalding, and other environments.
-* [**geomesa-convert**](geomesa-convert): a configurable and extensible library for converting data into SimpleFeatures.
-* **geomesa-distributed-runtime**: assembles a jar with dependencies that must be distributed to Accumulo tablet servers lib/ext directory or to an HDFS directory where Accumulo's VFSClassLoader can pick it up.
-* **geomesa-examples**: includes Developer quickstart tutorials and examples for how to work with GeoMesa in Accumulo and Kafka.
-* **geomesa-features**: includes code for serializing SimpleFeatures and custom SimpleFeature implementations designed for GeoMesa.
-* **geomesa-filter**: a library for manipulating and working with GeoTools Filters.
-* **geomesa-hbase**: an implementation of GeoMesa on HBase and Google Cloud Bigtable.
-* [**geomesa-jobs**](geomesa-jobs): map/reduce and scalding jobs for maintaining GeoMesa.
-* [**geomesa-kafka**](geomesa-kafka/geomesa-kafka-datastore): an implementation of GeoMesa in Kafka for maintaining near-real-time caches of streaming data.
-* [**geomesa-plugin**](geomesa-plugin): creates a plugin which provides WFS and WMS support.
-The JAR named geomesa-plugin-<Version>-geoserver-plugin.jar is ready to be deployed in GeoServer by copying it into geoserver/WEB-INF/lib/
-* [**geomesa-process**](geomesa-process): analytic processes optimized on GeoMesa data stores.
-* [**geomesa-raster**](geomesa-raster): adds support for ingesting and working with geospatially-referenced raster data in GeoMesa.
-* **geomesa-security**: adds support for managing security and authorization levels for data stored in GeoMesa.
-* [**geomesa-stream**](geomesa-stream): a GeoMesa library that provides tools to process streams of `SimpleFeatures`.
-* [**geomesa-tools**](geomesa-tools): a set of command line tools for managing features, ingesting and exporting data, configuring tables, and explaining queries in GeoMesa.
-* [**geomesa-utils**](geomesa-utils): stores our GeoHash implementation and other general library functions unrelated to Accumulo.
-This sub-project contains any helper tools for geomesa.
-Some of these tools such as the GeneralShapefileIngest have Map/Reduce components, so the geomesa-utils JAR lives on HDFS.
-* **geomesa-web**: web services for accessing GeoMesa.
-* **geomesa-z3**: the implementation of Z3, GeoMesa's space-filling Z-order curve.

-## Scala console via scala-maven-plugin

-To test and interact with core functionality, the Scala console can be invoked in a couple of ways.
-From the root directory by specifying geomesa-accumulo-datastore

-    cd geomesa-accumulo
-    mvn -pl geomesa-accumulo-datastore scala:console

 Features
 --------

 Supported Data Stores
 ---------------------

 Geohashing and Z-curves
 -----------------------